MicrosoftDocs/architecture-center/docs/guide/mobile/azure-communication-services-architecture-content.md

 4. The accepting user is notified of the incoming call through the Calling SDK.
 5. The users communicate with each other using voice and video in a call.

 Azure App Services is a straightforward option for create a custom Web app.
-This flow is nearly identical in cases where a user is calling an external phone number, distinguished only by the requirement that the initiating user request from the controller the source and destination phone numbers.
+This flow is nearly identical in cases where a user is calling an external phone number.
+The only difference is that in order to access traditional telephony, the initiating user must request from the controller service the source and destination phone numbers to use for communication.

  ### Resources
 - **Concept:** [Calling Overview](voice-video-calling/calling-sdk-features.md)